Cecelia Holland: Literary style

+David Jackson of The New York Review of Books wrote that "a feeling for physical and mental action ... is the main strength in Cecelia Holland’s work".
+He also. noted, "Holland takes a view of a forceful and well-known time, and then she creates a hero usually to the left and a pace behind, a hero who is often more clever than the great mover and doer to whom he is attached, or by whom he is threatened.
+She does not have heroes sacrificing themselves for moral integrity, knowing that most moral integrities are recent inventions".

-In the Autumn 2002 issue of the Historical Novel Society magazine, Solander, Sarah Johnson writes, "What sets Cecelia’s work apart in the genre is not just her productivity but also her versatility; she has the unique ability to make most any historical period her own.
+In the Autumn 2002 issue of the Historical Novel Society magazine, Solander, Sarah Johnson wrote, "What sets Cecelia's work apart in the genre is not just her productivity but also her versatility; she has the unique ability to make most any historical period her own."

 She records the often harsh details of life in the distant or recent past and her depiction of it involves considerable research.
 Her character-driven plots often are developed from the viewpoint of a male protagonist.
 While including plenty of action (her battle scenes are noteworthy for their bottom-up viewpoint and understated verisimilitude), her work focuses on the life of the mind, whatever that might mean in a particular culture, and especially on politics, in the broadest sense, whatever politics might be in a monarchial, feudal or tribal society.

 In her medieval novels in particular, she makes her characters, including Huns and Mongols, speak in colloquial English.
 This is intended to give the reader the impression of listening in on a conversation in the speakers' own vernacular.

 Most of her novels have grown slowly in the back of her mind, often as the result of articles and essays written by her.
 The Belt of Gold and The Lords of Vaumartin, however, were written "cold" as the result of requests by her editor.
 While she claims not to choose fictional settings based on their infrequent usage by other writers, she has said, "I wouldn't dare do the Civil War, because it's so well known, every damn detail, it would be so stifling."

 Floating Worlds (1976), is a science fiction novel written in a similar style.
 It is an epic novel set in approximately the 40th century AD, by which time a colonized Solar System hosts a variety of political systems.
 Paula Mendoza, an ex-prisoner from anarchist Earth, becomes a diplomat and the lover of one of the Styth, a variant human subspecies who live in floating cities.